 “It’s always neutrals season!" exclaims Tuttle.
 "Neutrals work for every occasion and are really forgiving as tiny imperfections are less noticeable," she explains.
-Plus, she expects the shade to continue to be big in 2020 and has plans to release some new Olive & June polishes in neutral shades soon.
+Plus, she expects the shade to continue to be big this year and has plans to release some new Olive & June polishes in neutral shades soon.

 We appreciate how Olive & June's neutral polishes are formulated to be warm or cool so you can choose what works best with your skin tone.